Legal

 Sub-Processors

 We use the following categories of third-party sub-processors to operate the Service.
-These providers process data only as necessary to deliver their services and are bound by appropriate data protection obligations.
-You may request our current sub-processor list by contacting us at legal@kipper.com.
+We work to ensure these providers handle data appropriately and in a manner consistent with this policy.
+You may request our current sub-processor list by contacting us.

 • Cloud infrastructure: Amazon Web Services (AWS) — hosting, databases, storage, and compute